StartBootstrap/sb-clean-blog-node/README.md

 ### 3) Reset the database

+This command:

-This command drops the current database then recreates it, runs all migrations, and finally seeds the db with the root user.
+- drops the current database
+- recreates the databse
+- runs all migrations
+- creates the root user
+- seeds the db with random posts

 ```bash
 npm run db:reset # See the next command if you have issues with this command